Revised F.C.I. Standard No 189, dated 12 March 1999

 Country of Origin - Finland.

-Smaller than medium sized, its conformation is strong for its size, slightly longer than the height at the withers.
-Long and thick coated with pricked ears.
-Important Proportions:- The depth of the body is slightly less than half of the height at the withers.
+Important Proportions: The depth of chest is approximately half of the height at the withers.
 The muzzle is slightly shorter than the skull.
 The skull is slightly longer than broad, the depth is the same as the breadth.

-TEMPERAMENT: Keen, courageous, calm and willing to learn.
-Friendly and Faithful.
+Intelligent, courageous, calm and docile.
+Friendly and faithful.

 Skull - Broad, slightly convex.
 The forehead is rather domed.
 The frontal furrow is clearly defined.